-- 212.1 Intensive outpatient services can be provided during the day, in evenings, during weekdays, or on weekends.
-Services may be provided in-person, by telephone, or by telephone, and in any appropriate setting in the community. - 212.2 IOT is designed to have the capacity to treat consumers who have more complex co-occurring mental and substance-related conditions. - 212.3 Providers will ensure specific populations are offered IOT services when and where applicable. - 212.4 A consumer shall be provided a minimum of two (2) counseling sessions per thirty (30) day period except when the physician determines that: - Fewer consumer contacts are clinically appropriate. - The consumer is progressing toward treatment plan goals.

-Perinatal and Postpartum Services
+212.1 Intensive outpatient services can be provided during the day, in evenings, during weekdays, or on weekends.
+Services may be provided in-person, by telephone, or by telehealth, and in any appropriate setting in the community.

+- 212.2 IOT is designed to have the capacity to treat consumers who have more complex co-occurring mental and substance-related conditions. - 212.3 Providers will ensure specific populations are offered IOT services when and where applicable. - 212.4 A consumer shall be provided a minimum of two (2) counseling sessions per thirty (30) day period except when the physician determines that: - Fewer consumer contacts are clinically appropriate. - The consumer is progressing toward treatment plan goals. - Perinatal and Postpartum Services

-An IOT program for pregnant and parenting substance abusing women shall have a child-learning laboratory as part of treatment, where women learn hands-on parenting skills.
+An IOT program for pregnant and parenting substance abusing women shall have a childlearning laboratory as part of treatment, where women learn hands-on parenting skills.
 Groups will cover a variety of topics specific to pregnant and parenting mothers.
 Special speakers are also used to provide information and referrals to other community programs available for women.

-- 212.5 Perinatal services shall address treatment and recovery issues specific to pregnant and postpartum women, such as relationships, sexual and physical abuse, and development of parenting skills. - 212.6 Perinatal services shall include Mother/child IOT (i.e. development of parenting skills, training in child development, which may include the provision of cooperative childcare pursuant to Health and Safety Code Section 1596.792). - 212.7 Provision of arrangement for transportation for mother and children to and from medically necessary treatment. - 212.8 Provider shall offer education regarding the reduction of harmful effects of alcohol and drugs on the mother and fetus or the mother and infant. - 212.9 Provider shall make available coordination of ancillary services such as assistance in accessing and completing dental services, social services, community services, educational/vocational training and other services that are medically necessary to prevent risk to fetus or infant. - 212.10 Medical documentation that substantiates the consumer's pregnancy and the last day of pregnancy shall be maintained in the consumer record. - 212.11 Provider shall follow Perinatal Services Network Guidelines.

-212.12 Intensive outpatient services shall include: assessment, treatment planning, individual and group counseling, family therapy, patient education, medication services, collateral services, crisis intervention services, and discharge planning.
+- 212.5 Perinatal services shall address treatment and recovery issues specific to pregnant and postpartum women, such as relationships, sexual and physical abuse, and development of parenting skills. - 212.6 Perinatal services shall include Mother/child IOT (i.e. development of parenting skills, training in child development, which may include the provision of cooperative childcare pursuant to Health and Safety Code Section 1596.792). - 212.7 Provision of arrangement for transportation for mother and children to and from medically necessary treatment. - 212.8 Provider shall offer education regarding the reduction of harmful effects of alcohol and drugs on the mother and fetus or the mother and infant. - 212.9 Provider shall make available coordination of ancillary services such as assistance in accessing and completing dental services, social services, community services, educational/vocational training and other services that are medically necessary to prevent risk to fetus or infant. - 212.10 Medical documentation that substantiates the consumer's pregnancy and the last day of pregnancy shall be maintained in the consumer record. - 212.11 Provider shall follow Perinatal Services Network Guidelines. - 212.12 Intensive outpatient services shall include: assessment, treatment planning, individual and group counseling, family therapy, patient education, medication services, collateral services, crisis intervention services, and discharge planning. - 212.13 Outreach efforts are especially crucial in educating pregnant and parenting women on the harmful effects of drug use and the services available.